sj1999-BIT/PKU-DeepRL-Course-Homework/HW1/report.md

 Another possible improvement is the need to improve sampling.
 1. PER (Priority Experience Replay) implementation.
 Priortise sampling transitions that has the largest difference between what the model predicted Q-val and the actual Q-val.
 2. Increase depth of convolution.

+Actually shows improvement, agent could be able to learn the game given sufficient time.